Build Strong Engineering & Business Skills

 You don’t have to be a super-geek to get involved.
 If you’re interested in graphic design, marketing, computer programming, computer-aided design or engineering, we’ve got something for you!

-Our FTC team invites new members to join at the beginning of each school year.
-FTC announces its new challenge each year in early September.
+Our FTC team invites new members to join at the beginning of each school year when FTC announces its new challenge in early September.
 It’s like waking up on Christmas morning to dozens of packages under the tree.
 So, it’s a great time to dive in and build amazing ‘bots.

 New members can also join in early Spring when our team hosts the Mini Bot Build and other tech classes.
 The Mini Bot Build, which challenges kids to build all sorts of small ‘bots for drag races, maze running and other challenges.
 This is a great time for prospective members to “get their feet wet.”